SystangoTechnologies/swagger-generator-express/README.md

 # swagger-generator-express

-NPM module to generate swagger documentation for Express APIss with minimum additional effort.
+NPM module to generate swagger documentation for Express APIs with minimum additional effort.

 ## Description
-This NPM module let's you generate swagger (OpenAPI) documentation for your APIs without putting in much extra efforts.
+This NPM module let's you generate swagger (OpenAPI) documentation for your Express APIs without putting in much extra efforts.
 You just need to follow the convention for your request and response objects, and the module will take care of the rest.
 This module will cover your controllers, API specs along with request and response object structures.

 ## Usage ##